tonethar/IGME-230-Spring-2019/weekly/week-02A-notes.md

 ## VI.
 Validation
 https://validator.w3.org/

 ## VII.
+As time allows...
+- We will move on to the material in the [next set of lecture notes...](week-02B-notes.md)

+## VII.
 Reference
 - [developer.mozilla.org HTML Element Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) - All the HTML elements grouped by function
 - [Lynda.com HTML Essential Training, Lessons 4-5.](https://www.lynda.com/HTML-tutorials/HTML-Essential-Training/170427-2.html?org=rit.edu) - discusses structuring content, and linking to distinct parts of your page.